CommonGarden/Grow-IoT/README.md

 [Full documentation available here](http://commongarden.github.io/Thing.js/docs/Thing.js.html).

-For example of how this can be used in an IoT stack, checkout [Grow.js](https://github.com/CommonGarden/Grow.js) which is used to connect devices (or purely software things) to a [Grow-IoT](https://github.com/CommonGarden/Grow-IoT) instance.
+For example of how this can be used in an IoT stack, checkout [Grow.js](https://github.com/CommonGarden/Grow.js).

 ## Install
 ```bash